7 Smart Budgeting Habits to Build This Year (That Actually Stick)

 • Spreadsheets: Customize a budget with Google Sheets or Excel.

 The best method is one you’ll stick with.
-Try different approaches to find what feels right for you to maintain budgeting habits that stick.
+Try different approaches to find what feels right for you.
 For more on simple tools, check out our list of minimalist budgeting tools for beginners.

 Daily Budgeting Habits That Stick

-Small, daily actions are the heart of budgeting habits that stick.
-These little steps add up over time, leading to big financial progress.
+Small, daily actions are the heart of progress.
+These little steps add up over time, leading to big financial wins.

 Daily Spending Check-Ins

-Spend just 5–10 minutes a day checking your spending—it’s like a quick peek at your phone to see if it’s gonna rain.
-This easy habit keeps you in the know and makes budgeting habits that stick second nature.
+Spend just 5–10 minutes a day checking your spending—it’s like a quick peek at your weather app.
+This easy habit keeps you in the know and makes smart money choices second nature.
 My friend Lisa was shocked when she noticed her $200-a-month smoothie obsession just by checking her app every morning.
-Catching those habits early feels like a superpower!
-Try doing it while sipping your coffee or chilling at night to make it part of your routine.
+Catching those patterns early feels like a superpower!
+Try doing it while sipping your coffee or winding down at night.
 Here’s the game plan:

 • Jot down your spending: Use an app, spreadsheet, or even a cute notebook.